open-telemetry/opentelemetry-dotnet-contrib/src/OpenTelemetry.Instrumentation.Process/README.md

 ### process.memory.virtual

+The amount of committed virtual memory for this process.
-All the address space this process can read from without trigerring an access violation; including memory backed solely by RAM, pagefile-backed memory and file-backed memory.
+One way to think of this is all the address space this process can read from without trigerring an access violation; including memory backed solely by RAM, pagefile-backed memory and file-backed memory.